 For logs sent via Log Drains, the output for a single log entry is limited to 700 KB.

-Section titled “Function Metrics”With Function Metrics, you can get insights into the performance, reliability, and usage patterns of functions on your site.
-By analyzing success and error rates alongside other metrics, such as invocation count and function duration, you can optimize performance, troubleshoot issues, and make data-driven decisions to enhance the overall quality and user experience of your projects.
+Section titled “Function metrics”On credit-based plans, function metrics are available through Observability, with a dedicated Functions reference covering success and error rates, invocation count, duration, and other indicators you can use to optimize performance, troubleshoot issues, and make data-driven decisions to enhance the overall quality and user experience of your projects.

 Did you find this doc useful?